Guðbrandur Vigfússon: Work

-He was an excellent judge of literature, reading most European languages well and being acquainted with their classics.
-His memory was remarkable, and if the Eddic poems had ever been lost, he could have written them all down from memory.
+He was an skilled judge of literature, reading most European languages well and being acquainted with their classics.
+His memory was noted, and if the Eddic poems had ever been lost, he could have written them all down from memory.
 He spoke English well, with a strong Icelandic accent.
-He wrote a beautiful, distinctive and clear hand, in spite of (or because of) the thousands of lines of manuscript copying he had done in his early life.
+He wrote a distinctive and clear hand, in spite of (or because of) the thousands of lines of manuscript copying he had done in his early life.

 His Tímatal (written between October 1854 and April 1855) laid the foundations for the chronology of Icelandic history.
 His editions of Icelandic classics (1858–1868), Biskupa sögur, Bárðar Saga, Fornsögur (with Mobius), Eyrbyggia Saga and Flateyjarbók (with Carl Rikard Unger) opened a new era of Icelandic scholarship.
 They can be compared to the Rolls Series editions of chronicles by William Stubbs, for the interest and value of their prefaces and texts.

 He spent the seven years 1866–1873 on the Oxford Icelandic-English Dictionary, often denoted by the shorthand "Cleasby-Vigfusson", the best guide to classic Icelandic, and a monumental example of single-handed work.
 The end-product was more a product of Guðbrandur Vigfússon's undertaking than Cleasby's, and is characterized as his most important legacy.

 His later series of editions (1874–1885) included Orkneyinga Saga and Hákonar Saga, the great and complex mass of Icelandic historical sagas known as Sturlunga, and the Corpus Poeticum Boreale, in which he edited the entire body of classic Scandinavian poetry.
 As an introduction to the Sturlunga, he wrote a complete, concise history of the classic Northern literature and its sources.
 In the introduction to the Corpus, he laid the foundations of a critical history of the Eddic poetry and Court poetry of the North in a series of well-supported theories.

 His little Icelandic Prose Reader (with F. York Powell) (1879) furnishes a path to a sound knowledge of Icelandic.
 The Grimm Centenary (1886) gives good examples of the range of his historic work, while his Appendix on Icelandic currency to Sir G. W. Dasent's Burnt Njal is a methodical investigation into an intricate subject.

 As a writer in his own tongue, he once gained a high position by his Relations of Travel in Norway and South Germany.
 In English, as his Visit to Grimm and his powerful letters to The Times show, he had attained no mean skill.
 His life is mainly a record of well-directed and efficient labor in Denmark and Oxford.